alexeysas/drl-collaboration-and-competition/Report.md

 Maximum average score over 100 episodes is 2.07.
 Which is pretty good result.
 Also, please note it is mean score across two agents so maximum score across two agents might be even higher.

 Parameters below works well for training.
-Changes of most of them do not affect training process in a great way.
-However, during tons of experiments, I come up with two key components which reduces training time dramatically:
-- Adding batch normalization layer to the critic network to the first layer reduced convergence time from 300 – 400 episodes to 170- 200 episodes with all other parameters fixed
-- Increase in memory buffer makes training process smoother and less volatile
+The most important things which makes training process to converge compared to the "Reacher" environment are:
+- Reduce Noise parameters to:  mu=0., theta=0.1, sigma=0.1
+- Increase batch size to 2048
+- Increase dropout probability

 ```python